5/7/2025

 Chief Financial Officer

 Yeah, I don't have those numbers off the top of my head, but Oliver could certainly pull those.
 I would say typically in the OUS market that premium volume as a percent of total cataract surgery is closer to 10%, but higher in these specific countries.
 But that would be a follow-up we'd need to do.
 I'd need to pull some reports to get that to you.
 But the reason we think about these regions are really about their potential as much as anything else.
-Among the 20 countries or so that we think have potential value, number of good countries in Asia, Korea is certainly one of them as well, and Japan, China ultimately, and a few smaller countries within the EU, predominantly in Germany, which is very strong.
-For premium, it would be Spain, Italy, France, and then of course UK that are the most penetrated and where we'll start our penetration.
-And I think that one of the things Ron always says to me, and I'll let him talk about that, particularly when he's in Asia, the AFCs and the doctor's offices are just superb and they're very, very focused on quality.
-And I think that's very important because that's what we offer to customers.
+You know, among the 20 countries or so that we think have potential value, number of good countries in Asia, Korea is certainly one of them as well, and Japan, China ultimately, and a few smaller countries within the EU, predominantly in Germany, which is very strong.
+For premium, it would be Spain, Italy, France, and then, of course, UK, that are the most penetrated and where we'll start our penetration.
+And I think that one of the things Ron always says to me, and I'll let him talk about that, particularly when he's in Asia, you know, the ASCs and the doctor's offices are just superb, and they're very, very focused on quality.
+And I think that's, you know, very important because that's what we offer to customers.
 Would you add anything about that, Ron, at all?

 speaker